Select Page

 Defining DevSecOps

-A change advising teams to ‘automate security testing’ and share the responsibility of application security and infrastructure security between three teams within engineering – development, operations, and security.
+This change requires teams to ‘automate security testing’ and share the responsibility of application security and infrastructure security between three teams within engineering development, operations, and security.
+This is how the idea of DevSecOps came about.

 Combining these three disparate teams into a single, cohesive process fosters collaboration and enforces security measures at every stage of the software development lifecycle, from early design and development to deployment and continuing operations.